cvjena/JeFaPaTo/paper/paper.md

 # Platform Support

 As `JeFaPaTo` is written in Python, it can be used on any platform that supports Python and the underlying libraries.
-We recommend the usage of `anaconda` [@anaconda] for creating encapsulated Python environments to reduce the interference of already installed libraries and version mismatches.
+We recommend the usage of `anaconda` [@anaconda] to create encapsulated Python environments to reduce the interference of already installed libraries and possible version mismatches.
 The script `dev_init.sh` automatically creates the custom environment with all dependencies with the `main.py` as the entry point for running the `JeFaPaTo`.
-The user can also use the `requirements.txt` file to install the dependencies manually, even though we recommend alteast the usage of virtual environments.
+The user can also use the `requirements.txt` file to install the dependencies manually, even though we recommend creating a virtual environment at the very least.
-As `JeFaPaTo` is intended to be used by non-programmers, we support the most common platforms.
+As `JeFaPaTo` is designed to be used by medical experts, we provide a graphical user interface (GUI) to simplify usage during clinical studies and routine analysis.
-We provide each release a standalone executable for Windows 10, Linux (Ubuntu 22.04), and MacOS (version 13+ for Apple Silicon and Intel).
+We give each release a standalone executable for Windows 10, Linux (Ubuntu 22.04), and MacOS (version 13+ for Apple Silicon and Intel).
-We offer a separate branch for MacOS version pre 13 (Intel), which does not contain blend shape extraction, to support older hardware.
+We offer a separate branch for MacOS version pre-13 (Intel), which does not contain blend shape extraction, to support older hardware.
 The authors and medical partners conduct all user interface and experience tests on `Windows 10` and `MacOS 13+ (Apple Silicon)`.

 ## Libraries

-We list the main libraries used in `JeFaPaTo` and their version used for the development, which are also listed in the `requirements.txt` file.
+We list the main libraries used in `JeFaPaTo` and their version used for the development.

 | Library | Version | Category | Usage |
 |---|---|---|------|